Nada-ASamir/Heart_Disease_Detector_app/README.md

 # Heart_Disease_Detector_app
-An app to detect either you should start getting check ups or if you are fine.
+An app to detect either you should start getting check ups or if you are fine (educational use only).

 link to run app: